Democratic education: Criticism based on cultural theory

 Children are influenced by many curricula beyond the school curriculum: TV curricula, advertisers' curricula, curricula of religious communities, Girl Scouts and Boy Scouts, encyclopedias etc. and therefore "one of the most significant tasks any school can undertake is to try to develop in youngsters an awareness of these other curricula and an ability to criticize them…it is utter nonsense to think that by turning children loose in an unplanned and unstructured environment they can be freed in any significant way.
 Rather, they are thereby abandoned to the blind forces of the hucksters, whose primary concern is neither the children, nor the truth, nor the decent future of ... society."

 Émile Durkheim argues that the transition from primitive to modern societies occurred in part as elders made a conscious decision to transmit what were deemed the most essential elements of their culture to the following generations.
 He concludes that modern societies are so complex—much more complex than primitive hunter-gatherer societies—and the roles that individuals must fill in society are so varied, that formal mass-education is necessary to instill social solidarity and what he terms 'secular morality'.

 Political theory

-There are a variety of political components to democratic education.
+There are various political components of democratic education.
 One author identifies those elements as inclusivity and rights, equal participation in decision-making, and equal encouragement for success.
-The Institute for Democratic Education's principles of democratic education identifies several political principles:
+The Institute for Democratic Education's principles of democratic education identify several political principles: